anjjriit/view-maker/README.md

 conventions section for tips on how the templates are formatted.

-Note that that the header and footer in the sample above are brought in by extending the master page, they will not be generated by the ViewMaker.
+Note that that the header and footer in the sample above are brought in by extending the master page, they will not be generated by the **ViewMaker**.

 The action on the above form is set to POST  to /widget, with the appropriate token set to avoid csrf.
 That actual posting of the form depends on you having a model, route, controller and db setup.
-None of that is created for you by ViewMaker.
+None of that is created for you by **ViewMaker**.
 That said, these templates are designed to work with a route resource, so if you had the following in your routes file: